 How much compensation will I receive?

-Due to the uniqueness of every case, there’s no standard settlement sum for a claim.
+Due to the uniqueness of every case, there’s no standard settlement sum for a drunk driving accident claim.
 However, whilst it’s difficult to give a specific settlement figure, these cases typically result in bigger payouts than those involving sober drivers.
 Some of the elements that determine the amount of compensation include the degree of injuries, financial losses, and comparative fault.

 In certain jurisdictions, you’ll receive lower financial rewards if you in any way contributed to the accident.
 That implies that the court will attempt to determine the degree of your contribution and alter the reimbursement appropriately.
 For instance, if you were exceeding the speed limit by twenty miles per hour, you might well be held responsible for 25% of the accident lowering your compensation.